daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

     - Performing final document-wide validations;
     - Integrating with external APIs;

+## 4. Referencing external libraries in Behaviours

+The way to use references to .NET assemblies is explained in a [separate article](omnia3_modeler_references.html), as it is shared for both Entity and Data Behaviours.

-## 4. Developing and testing behaviours
+## 5. Developing and testing behaviours

 The way to develop and test behaviours is explained in a [separate article](omnia3_modeler_developingbehaviours.html), as it is shared for both Entity and Data Behaviours.